Pasha Parfeni: Eurovision Song Contest

-In 2010, Parfeny again entered the Moldovan national selection for the Eurovision Song Contest, but this time as a solo artist.
+In 2010, Parfeni again entered the Moldovan national selection for the Eurovision Song Contest, but this time as a solo artist.
 He tied in second with his song, "You Should Like", which was defeated by his former band SunStroke Project's collaboration with Olia Tira.

 The next year, in 2011, he once again failed to get the Moldovan delegation to the Eurovision Song Contest, placing third in the national selection with his song "Dorule".

-Parfeny finally won the Moldovan national selection in 2012, representing the country in that year's Eurovision Song Contest.
-The song, "Lăutar", was written by Parfeny and composed in a collaboration with Alex Brașoveanu, placing 5th in the first semi-final, and 11th in the final.
+Parfeni finally won the Moldovan national selection in 2012, representing the country in that year's Eurovision Song Contest.
+The song, "Lăutar", was written by Parfeni and composed in a collaboration with Alex Brașoveanu, placing 5th in the first semi-final, and 11th in the final.

-For the Eurovision Song Contest 2013 in Malmö, Parfeny composed together with Yuliana Scutari and Serghei Legheida the song "A Million" for Aliona Moon in the Moldovan national selection.
+For the Eurovision Song Contest 2013 in Malmö, Parfeni composed together with Yuliana Scutari and Serghei Legheida the song "A Thousand" for Aliona Moon in the Moldovan national selection.
 Moon was one of his backup singers for "Lăutar" in 2012.
-The song won and represented Moldova in the contest, with Parfeny accompanying Moon on stage at the piano.
+The song won and represented Moldova in the contest, with Parfeni accompanying Moon on stage at the piano.
 It ranked fourth in the first semi-final, and again 11th in the final.
 In 2015, he composed the song "Maricica" for DoReDoS, which placed sixth in the Moldovan national selection.

 In 2020, he competed in the Moldovan national selection again with the song, "My Wine" composed in collaboration with Vica Demici.
 This time he finished second behind Natalia Gordienko.

 In 2023, he entered the new Moldovan national final Etapa Națională with the song "Soarele și luna" written together with Yuliana Scutari.
 He qualified from the auditions stages making it to the final on 4 March.
-He then won the contest by winning both the jury vote and the public vote, and as a result will represent Moldova in the Eurovision Song Contest 2023 in Liverpool.
-This will be his third appearance at the contest for Moldova.
+He then won the contest by winning both the jury vote and the public vote, and as a result represented Moldova in the Eurovision Song Contest 2023 in Liverpool.
+This was his third appearance at the contest for Moldova.
+Parfeni placed fifth in the first semi-final, qualifying for the final where he ultimately came 18th with a score of 96 points.